Police Force

 WORKFORCE

-• The workforce for CID/Crime Branch was cut back by 334 personnel in 2020 while the workforce in the Intelligence Branch, Terrorist Branch, and Traffic Police was increased by 1621, 3677, and 951 personnel respectively in 2020.
+- The workforce for CID/Crime Branch was cut back by 1,352 personnel in 2021 while the workforce in the Intelligence Branch was increased by 4,917 personnel.

 VACANCIES